aaroncthompson/newdiscordstuff/README.md

 # ayurbot

-A port of a simple little bot to handle some slash commands we needed in my friend's Discord server, formerly hosted on AutoCode (RIP).
+A new iteration of a simple little bot to handle some slash commands we needed in my friend's Discord server, formerly hosted on AutoCode (RIP).

 ## event
 Syntax: `/event`